React Native Morphing SVG Paths with React Art

 },

-The delta is the current timestamp which is some amount of time in the future, minus the start.
-The /1000 is the amount of time each animation will take.
-So each morph will take 1000ms to complete.
+is the amount of time each animation will take.
+So each morph will take 1000ms

 If our change is greater than 1 then we know our animation is complete and trigger are callback, and also return so we don’t keep animating a complete animation.